fahamgeer177/coraliser/README.md

 # Coraliser

 ## What is Coraliser?

 Coraliser is a powerful tool that streamlines the integration of any MCP server with the Coral Server.
 By simply providing a `coraliser_settings.json` file containing connection details for multiple MCP servers and executing `coraliser.py`, Coraliser automates the entire setup.
 It generates Coral-compatible agents that are immediately ready to operate within the Coral network, eliminating the need for manual wiring or complex configurations.

-In this demo, we are **coralising the Firecrawl and GitHub MCPs**, enabling them to operate as Coral agents.
+In this repo, we are **coralising the Firecrawl and GitHub MCPs**, enabling them to operate as Coral agents.
+You can follow these instructions to coralise any MCP server by updating the `coraliser_settings.json` with the appropriate connection details for your desired MCP.

 ## Why Coraliser?